inspr/core-legacy/doc/yamls/index.md

 ## General file

-### Definition

-The so called general file, or composed file, is nothing more than a YAML that congregates two or more definitions of the elements described above into a single dApp.
+>The so called general file, or composed file, is nothing more than a YAML that congregates two or more definitions of the elements described above into a single dApp.

 For example a basic example dApp, that has a collection of other smaller dApps like number-generator and filter, plus some definitions of channel Types and channels.